Battle of Cut Knife: Background

 Meanwhile, the Cree were encamped on their reserve west of Battleford, on Cut Knife Creek.
-They were joined by various other bands, including Assiniboine.
-They knew that there were thousands of Canadian soldiers in the area to fight the Métis' rebellion and decided to protect themselves.
+They had been joined by various other bands, including Assiniboine.
+Knowing there were thousands of Canadian soldiers in the area to fight the Métis' rebellion, they organized to protect themselves.

 As was Cree custom, the war chief Fine Day replaced Poundmaker (the 'political chief') as leader until the fighting was over.
-The entire encampment was moved across Cut Knife Creek to the west side.
+He ordered the entire encampment to move across Cut Knife Creek to the west side.
 Behind the camp was Cut Knife Hill, and on both sides of it were ravines filled with bushes and trees.
-Altogether, nine bands of Cree and three of Assiniboine were present, numbering some 1500 men, women, and children.
+Altogether, the encampment contained nine bands of Cree and three of Assiniboine, numbering some 1500 men, women, and children.

 Battle

 Just after dawn on May 2, Otter's column arrived.
 Otter had expected that the camp would be in the prairie on the east side of Cut Knife Creek.
 He had not anticipated that he would have to ford the creek.
-After his column had crossed the creek, they had to wade through a marsh before they reached the encampment.
-An old Cree man named Jacob with Long Hair had woken up when he heard the sound of the soldiers crossing the creek, and he alerted the camp.
-Colonel Otter set up two cannons and a Gatling gun and started firing on the camp.
+After his leading soldiers crossed the creek, they had to wade through a marsh before they reached the encampment.
+An old Cree man named Jacob with Long Hair woke up when he heard the sound of the soldiers crossing the creek, and he began to alert the fighters in the camp.

+Colonel Otter set up two cannons and a Gatling gun, and they started firing on the sleeping camp.
 In the first few minutes, there was total confusion.
-The gunfire broke lodges and destroyed the camp.
-Women and children went running for the safety of the ravines.
+The gunfire put holes in lodges and destroyed the camp.
+Women and children ran for the safety of the ravines.
 A group of Assiniboine warriors charged Otter's men to stop them from killing the women and children.
 The other warriors moved into the ravines, and Fine Day went to the top of Cut Knife Hill to direct the Cree counterattack.

-The warriors fought in small groups.
-One group would run forward, attack the soldiers, then rush back to the ravine before the soldiers could get them.
-As soon as the soldiers tried to attack the warriors on one side, another group of warriors would rush out of the second ravine and attack them from behind.
-The other warriors guarded the women and children.
-Otter could not attack, because he had no idea where the enemy were nor of their numbers.
-Robert Jefferson, an eyewitness reports that "not more than 50 [Natives] altogether, had taken part in the battle.
+The defenders fought in small groups.
+One group would run forward, attack the soldiers, then rush back into a ravine before the soldiers could shoot back at them.
+As soon as the soldiers tried to attack the Natives on one side, fighters on the other side would rush out of the other ravine and attack them from behind.
+Meantime, other fighters guarded the women and children by taking on the soldiers at the front tip of the column.

+Otter could not direct the attack because he had little idea where the camp's defenders were nor of their numbers.
+Robert Jefferson, an eyewitness, reported that "not more than 50 [Natives] altogether, had taken part in the battle.
 This was understandable since few were armed."
 Douglas Light's research indicates some 243 Cree and Assiniboine men were present, and notes that a number of young boys also took part in the fight.